 Each week during the semester, we will have post lab modules posted for you to do after the lab has completed.
-These are generally due about 1 week after the lab they are associated to has been completed and will have a common due date and time of Sundays @11:59pm.
+These are generally due Sundays @11:59pm of the same week of the corresponding lab.
 Most will be follow up reflection of the lab activities, a few case studies and the rest are professional growth discussion activities geared towards Pre-Healthcare Professionals.
 Once completed, you must "commit" the module for credit.

-ArmChair MD/ or SimplB.io Project (50pts) (Complete one or the other NOT BOTH)
+ArmChair MD/SimplB.io/ or Observation Project (50pts) (Complete one of the options below NOT ALL)